k5iogura/darknetTWN/README.md

 Weights used on each stages is imported from previous stage, such as stage-2 weights from stage-1.

-We trained yolov2-voc.cfg into 4 jobs, and checked each training curves.
+We trained yolov2-voc.cfg on 4 jobs, and checked each training curves.
 Generary the inference with full ternary weights is considered as low accuracy than full precision weights.

-In fact our experience denote as same as above results but accuracy drop was about 3 points.
+In fact our experience denote as same as above papaers results but accuracy drop was about 3 points.

+### stage-wise training
+1. prepare official weights that include full precision weights or train your model.cfg with VOC dataset.
+   I wget yolov2-voc.weights from pjreddie web site.
+2. make shell command file such as darknet.sh like below,
+   ./darknet detector train voc_M0.data yolov2-voc_M0.cfg yolov2-voc.weights
+   ./darknet detector train voc_M1.data yolov2-voc_M1.cfg backup_M0/yolov2-voc.minloss.weights
+   ./darknet detector train voc_M2.data yolov2-voc_M2.cfg backup_M1/yolov2-voc.minloss.weights
+   ./darknet detector train voc_M3.data yolov2-voc_M3.cfg backup_M2/yolov2-voc.minloss.weights

+yolov2-voc.minloss.weigts file is saved at minimum loss.
+I spended 10days to get result of stage-wise training yolov2 with GTX1080 x 2 environment.